This page was last updated on March 1, 2021.

 How do I visit Yosemite?

 Yosemite National Park is open.
-As of November 1, you do not need a day-use or overnight reservation to drive into the park.
+Some facilities and services are limited.
 See the Yosemite website for information about park entrances, camping and things to do in the park.

 What is the NPS doing to protect public health?